Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - finely chopped cilantro / coriander leaves for garnishing

 - Mix besan and the crushed peanuts well and microwave them in a microwave-safe bowl for 15 seconds.
 Set it aside.

-- Meanwhile, grind the garlic cloves, ginger and green chilies to a fine paste.
-Add this paste to the besan - peanut mixture along with carom seeds (ajwain), sugar, turmeric, coriander and cumin powder.
+- Meanwhile, grind the garlic cloves, ginger, and green chilies to a fine paste.
+Add this paste to the besan - peanut mixture along with salt, carom seeds (ajwain), sugar, turmeric, coriander, and cumin powder.
 Add a teaspoon of oil and mix well.

-- Heat 2 tablespoons of oil in a medium-sized pan kept on medium heat.
+- Heat the remaining oil in a medium-sized non-stick pan kept on medium heat.